Hydrocephalus and NPH Shunt Monitoring by Stephen Dolle mHealth Developer and Neuroscientist

 I do both hourly consultations, and hydrocephalus monitoring.
 The monitoring from beginning to end usually takes 5 - 7 hours, billed at $125.00/hour, making the total cost $625.00 and $875.00.
 I can also speak to your doctors.
 But, I do not have staff privileges at any hospitals.

 If you are interested in this monitoring, complete the Authorization to Release Health Records (PDF file) and Professional Services Agreement (PDF file), and mail them along with a check for $625.00 (5-hours of my time) to 3908 1/2 River Ave., Newport Beach, CA 92663.
-You can also pay for consultations thru PayPal.com.
+You may also pay for consultations thru PayPal.com.
 Clink on the link below and fill in your information.
 You have the option of paying with your PayPal account, or a major credit card.
 Best way to reach me is hydro[at]diaceph[dot]com.
+If you need to speak with me, send me an email with your phone number and I will call you.
+As of today, February 28, 2018, I no longer have a separate home office phone.

 Pay with PayPal